Azure/AzureMonitorStarterPacks/README.md

 For a detailed solution anatomy, please refer to [Solution Anatomy](./Docs/solution-anatomy.md)

+## What is new in V3 (Preview)

+- No dependency on policies
+- Flexible Discovery
+- Quicker deployment

 ## Pre-requisites and recommendations

 - Azure Subscription - an Azure subscription to deploy the components